 Mechuka was my final stop in Arunachal Pradesh, and a more fitting end to my Arunachal journey could not exist.

 The Tibetan town is set in an idyllic green valley at the base of the mountains dividing China and India.
 There are breathtaking views in literally every direction, and plenty of walking paths going in whatever direction suits your fancy.

 I never had plans in Mechuka.
 Instead, every day I simply picked a direction and kept on walking through hill and dale until I was too tired to continue… and the mountains never disappointed.

 Map of off the beaten track destinations in India

 Convinced to head out your door once more?
 Use this map to plan your off the beaten track Indian adventure!
-Click on the map to view in a new window.
+Click on the map to view an interactive Google Map in a new window.

-Did we miss anything?
-Have a favorite off the beaten path destination in India?
-Let us know in the comments!
+Did I miss anything?
+Do you have a favorite off the beaten path destination in India?
+Tell me in the comments!